 The birth of the U.S. credit union movement

 This single credit union was only the beginning of a full-fledged credit union movement.
-While New Hampshire was founding its first credit union, Maryland passed the first state law organizing and regulating credit unions.
+While New Hampshire was founding its first credit union, Massachusetts passed the first state law organizing and regulating credit unions.
 With some help from Desjardins and businessman Edward Filene, the Massachusetts Credit Union Act passed in April 1909 and went on to become the basis for future state and federal credit union law.

 Filene, known as the father of U.S. credit unions, went on to form the Credit Union National Extension Bureau in 1921 with the goal of spreading credit unions in states throughout the nation.
 While Filene donated nearly $1 million to the organization, Executive Secretary Roy Bergengren traveled the country to help credit union organizers appear before state legislatures, and generally get the word out about credit unions.